 - Ability to maintain a high level of self-motivation, maturity, and flexibility

 To apply, please complete the online application.
-In the application, you will be prompted to select the type of CBS Circle you are interested in facilitating, describe the topic and goals of your Circle, and decide if you will be meeting weekly or every other week.
+In the application, you will be prompted to describe the topic and goals of your Circle and indicate if you will be meeting weekly or every other week.

 You must confirm that at least one other eligible CBS student (junior, senior, or transfer student) is planning to participate in your Circle(s) and include that student’s name and email address in the application.